left side bordertwitter iconfacebook iconinstagram iconflickr iconeva iconright side border

 Vascular Streak Dieback

-In 2022, VDACS confirmed the emerging fungus Ceratobasidium theobromae (synonym: Rhizoctonia theobromae), the putative causal agent of Vascular Streak Dieback (VSD), on woody ornamentals that are grown in Virginia.
+In 2022, VDACS confirmed the emerging fungus Ceratobasidium sp., the putative causal agent of Vascular Streak Dieback (VSD), on woody ornamentals that are grown in Virginia.
 Symptoms of VSD vary among plant species, but generally include leaf chlorosis, scorched leaf margins, stunting and/or wilting of current year’s growth and streaking or discoloration within the vascular tissue.
 Currently, VDACS is working with other states to identify plants displaying symptoms of VSD.
-VDACS is participating in a multi-state survey to help determine the spread and distribution of C. theobromae in the southern region of the United States.
+VDACS is participating in a multi-state survey to help determine the spread and distribution of the fungus in the southern region of the United States.
 Research is extremely limited, however VDACS in collaboration with Virginia Tech have developed a publication which outlines the current situation, symptoms, host plants, and best management practices to monitor and control VSD in nurseries.
 VDACS strongly recommends that all growers follow the best management practices listed in the publication to prevent or manage the disease.

 VCE Vascular Streak Dieback Pest Alert